Optimize performance using cache

 - InvalidateCache policy to flush the cache.

 The sample code in this topic is based on the Outbound OAuth sample proxy in on Github (see Samples reference).
 This sample uses the cache policy to store an OAuth access token for re-use across multiple outbound calls.
-(The ResponseCache policy uses a dedicated cache that is different and isolated from what is described here.
-For more information on response caching, see Response Cache policy.)

 Each policy type is defined by an XML schema (.xsd).
 For reference, policy schemas are available on GitHub.

 Use the PopulateCache policy to write data to the cache.
 This example writes an OAuth access token to the cache.
 For policy reference information, see Populate Cache policy.

 <PopulateCache name="token-cache"> <!-- The cache to write to. --> <CacheResource>mycache</CacheResource> <!-- The source of the data, a variable containing the value. --> <Source>twitter-translate.apiAccessToken</Source> <!-- An enumeration representing a prefix for namespace scope. --> <Scope>Exclusive</Scope> <!-- A unique pointer (a flow variable value) to the data.
 Use this later to retrieve it. --> <CacheKey> <KeyFragment>apiAccessToken</KeyFragment> <KeyFragment ref="request.queryparam.client_id"></KeyFragment> </CacheKey> <!-- Entries placed into the cache with this policy will expire after 600 seconds. --> <ExpirySettings> <TimeoutInSec>600</TimeoutInSec> </ExpirySettings> </PopulateCache>